whitfin/rabbitmq-manager/README.md

 {}
 ```

+You can also use `rabbit import` and `rabbit export` to import/export your configuration file. `rabbit import`

 ### Drivers ###

 As mentioned previously, the two main drivers of this utility are `queue` and `query`.
 Both of these commands take these parameters: